-When I went to my GP because I was concerned about feeling emotional, tearful and anxious in my early 50’s, which was so unlike ‘highly- motivated-and happy-me’, my doctor never once spoke about tryptophan, gut health, sunlight and calming aerobic exercise.
+When I went to my GP because I was concerned about feeling emotional, tearful and anxious in my early 50’s, which was so unlike ‘highly- motivated-and happy-me’, my doctor never once spoke about tryptophan, gut health, sunlight, my circadian rhythm and calming aerobic exercise.
 Nor my stress levels.
 He spoke about anti-depressant medications instead.
 I told him I would think about it.

 Knowing that serotonin is reduced with our natural ageing as we move through menopause is powerful knowledge.
 It’s one of the things I talk about in my 12 week programmes.
-Because we need to help our body make more serotonin naturally and this requires a protein is called Tryptophan – and a good night’s sleep.
+We need to help our body make more serotonin naturally and this requires a protein called Tryptophan – and sun exposure on our skin as well as a good night’s sleep.
 When we don’t sleep, not only does the day seem longer, but we grab sugary foods as our energy levels plunge and our thyroid metabolism gets thrown out of balance too – this makes our hot flushes worse.

 Knowledge is always power, so understanding this crucial link with menopause and serotonin production, led me to ask myself a very simple question –